 At Berger & Michelena, we are on your side.
 Our Los Angeles County, California, workers’ compensation attorneys have more than 100 years of combined experience representing injured workers in the Los Angeles area.

-In most cases you must provide your employer written notice of the injury within 30 days of the day the injury occurred.
-If the injury has occurred over time, you need to report it within 30 days of the date you suffer a temporary disability.
+In most cases, you must provide your employer written notice of the injury within 30 days of the day the injury occurred.
+If the injury has occurred over time, you need to report it within 30 days of the date you suffered a temporary disability.
 Also, if you have a union representative, you should also report the injury to him or her as soon as possible.

 You may be eligible for the following workers’ compensation benefits:

-• Permanent disability (PD) benefits: If you injury causes permanent disability you may be eligible for lifetime benefits.
+- Permanent disability (PD) benefits: If your injury causes permanent disability, you may be eligible for lifetime benefits.

-• Supplemental job displacement benefit: This is a nontransferable voucher payable to a state-approved school that you may be able to apply for and we can help you seek.
+- Supplemental job displacement benefits: This is a nontransferable voucher payable to a state-approved school that you may be able to apply for, and we can help you seek this benefit.

 There are numerous required forms we can help you fill out properly and submit on time.
-You should ask your employer to provide you with the workers’ comp forms needed, but if they do not have them we can obtain them directly from the Department of Workers’ Compensation.
+You should ask your employer to provide you with the workers’ comp forms needed, but if they do not have them, we can obtain them directly from the Division of Workers’ Compensation.
 These forms often include: